adaptris-labs/interlok-hpcc-interop/README.md

 ## Quickstart

-Create a file __src/main/interlok/config/variables-local.properties.hostname__; where hostname is the name of your machine; you can use `variables-local.properties` if you wish, but the *hostname* variant is auto excluded in the git ignore (so you won't check your secret keys in!)
+Create a file __src/main/interlok/config/variables-local-docker.properties__; you just can use `variables-local.properties` if you wish, but the *-docker* variant is auto excluded in the git ignore (so you won't check your secret keys in!)

-* On Windows that will be the value of COMPUTERNAME environment variable
-* On Linux that will be the HOSTNAME env variarable
-* On Mac; the HOSTNAME environment variable isn't always defined...

 This is where you'll store all your secret keys...